 - The watchdog timer operates only when the user program is executed.
 Do not change the value of the frequency change register in the [I/O Registers] window or [Memory] window. - The internal I/O registers can be accessed from the [I/O registers] window.
 However, note the following when accessing the SDMR register of the bus-state controller.
-Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7641.IO) and then activate the HDI.
-After the I/O register file has been created, the MCU's specification may be changed.
-If addresses of each I/O register in the I/O register file and those described in the MCU's manual are different, modify them according to the description in the MCU's manual.
-The I/O register can be customized in the format of the I/O register file.
-Note that, however, the E10A emulator does not support the bit-field function described in the Hitachi Debugging Interface User's Manual.

-• Verify In the [I/O Registers] window, the verify function of the input value is disabled.
+Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7727.IO) and then activate the HDI.
+For details on I/O-register definition file, refer to the Hitachi Debugging Interface User's Manual.
+Note that, however, the E10A emulator does not support the bit-field function described in the Hitachi Debugging Interface User's Manual. - Verify In the [I/O Registers] window, the verify function of the input value is disabled.

-18. Note on [Registers] Window Operation During Program Execution
+19. Note on [Registers] Window Operation During Program Execution

-Although a dialog box is displayed in which the register contents can be changed by double-clicking the [Registers] window, do not change the register contents during program execution.
+Although a dialog box is displayed in which the register contents can be changed by doubleclicking the [Registers] window, do not change the register contents during program execution.

-19. Note on Radix in the [Register] Dialog Box
+20. Note on Radix in the [Register] Dialog Box

 The default input radix in the [Register] dialog box is hexadecimal irrespective of the Radix display.
 When a radix other than a hexadecimal is input, specify the prefix code such as B'.
+After the value has been input in the [Register] dialog box, the Radix setting is changed to hexadecimal.
+When the radix other than a hexadecimal is used as a default, reset the Radix display.